 Bird watching tour The guided bird watching tour is nearly a three hour boat trip on river while watching various birds accompanied by a naturalist.
 The tour starts at 6.00am.

 Later you will start your journey to the north of the country.
-This afternoon you drive to Wilpattu National Park area and your hotel for the night which is a short drive from the park itself.
+This afternoon you drive to Anuradhapura National Park area and your hotel for the night which is around an hour from the park itself.
 Once you have left the busy area around the coast the roads become quieter and there is much to see from the vehicle as you go along.

-Overnight icon Overnight: Palm Garden Village Or Similar, Near Wilpattu
+Overnight icon Overnight: Rajarata Hotel Or Similar, Anuradhapura

 Day 4 - Early morning game drive.
 Tour of Anuradhapura.